What’s New in Grafana v4.0

 build mode for a future release.

-There is some minor improvements to drag and drop behaviour.
+There are some minor improvements to drag and drop behavior.
 Now when dragging a panel from one row to another you will insert the panel and Grafana will automatically make room for it.
 When you drag a panel within a row you will simply reorder the panels.

 If you look at the animation to the right you can see that you can drag and drop a new panel.
 This is not required, you can also just click the panel type and it will be inserted at the end of the row automatically.
 Dragging a new panel has an advantage in that you can insert a new panel where ever you want not just at the end of the row.

 We plan to further improve dashboard building in the future with a more rich grid & layout system.